-- 7. The Studfall Junior Academy will first accept all pupils with a statutory right to a place at the Academy through a Statement of Special Educational Needs or Education Health and Care Plan naming the Academy.
+- 7. The Studfall Junior Academy will first accept all pupils with a statutory right to a place at the Academy through an Education Health and Care Plan naming the Academy.
 After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After children or previously Looked After children. - b) Children with a sibling continuing at the Academy at the time of admission. - c) Children who attend the linked Infant Academy. - d) Children who live closer to the preferred school than any other school. - e) Other pupils.